Mariners vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .400 with a double, three home runs and five RBI.
+- Thomas hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .381 with two doubles, two home runs, a walk and six RBI.

 Thomas Recent Games